RatInABox-Lab/RatInABox/README.md

 ## Installing and Importing

-This package can be installed via `pip` at the command line with
+**Install** using `pip` at the command line
 ```console
 $ pip install git+https://github.com/TomGeorge1234/ratinabox.git
 ```
-alternatively you can install locally with
+Alternatively, install `RatInABox` locally using
 ```console
 $ git clone https://github.com/TomGeorge1234/RatInABox.git
 $ cd RatInABox
 $ pip install -e .
 ```
-The `-e` handle means that any changes you make to your cloned repo will be reflected when you import `RatInABox`.
+N.b. the `-e` handle means this install points directly to the cloned repository.
+Any changes made here will be reflected when you import next `RatInABox` into your code.

-Once installed, import into your python project with
+**Import** into your python project with
 ```python
 import ratinabox
 from ratinabox.Environment import Environment